felixlopz/hubrise-test-task/content/apps/catalog-manager/en/products.md

 ---

-You can rearrange the order in which items are displayed in each category by using the drag handle to drag and drop products.
-The order in which products display in the Catalog Manager is the order in which they will display in the app you push the catalog into.

 ![Catalog Manager Product List](./images/002-2x-product-list.png)

 ## Create a Product

-To create a product, select the category where the product should be located, click **New product** and enter a descriptive name for the product.
+To create a product, select the category or the product immediately above where the product should be located, click **New product** and enter a descriptive name for the product.

 ![Catalog Manager Create New Product](./images/009-2x-create-new-product.png)

 After you have created the new product, you can add details to it and relate it to optional items and deals.
-You can also move the product to a different category by dragging and dropping with the drag handles on the right-hand side of the product entry.

 ## Add or Edit Product Details